The Bachelor of Arts in History program is designed

 Minor in Law, Justice and Advocacy

-Students interested in the history degree as preparation for law school may also wish to consider combining the history major with a minor in law, justice and advocacy.
-The LJA minor provides students with the opportunity to complete a substantive study of law at the undergraduate level.
-The program is administered jointly by the Department of Government, History and Sociology and the Department of Criminology.
+Students interested in the history degree as preparation for law school may also wish to consider combining the history major with a minor in Law, Justice, and Advocacy.
+The minor provides students with an opportunity to complete a course of study in substantive law at the undergraduate level.
+The interdisciplinary minor offers courses in business, criminal, constitutional, comparative and international law.
+The program is administered by the department of History, Sociology, Geography and Legal Studies.
+Interested students should contact Charles Groh.